Everything You Need to Know About Meibomian Gland Dysfunction

 Further therapies used to manage MGD include omega-3 supplementation, topical antibiotics, oral tetracyclines to reduce the level of pro-inflammatory cytokines, corticosteroids, or topical cyclosporine.

 People with MGD commonly purchase over-the-counter eye drops to lubricate their eyes.
 Unfortunately, these drops tend to provide only transient relief, because, without an adequate layer of Meibomian Gland oil, the liquid from the drops simply evaporate off of the eye.
-Dr. Angelina Bergin at River Oaks Family Optometry can recommend the appropriate eye drops or treatment for your dry eye case to improve your eye comfort levels.
+Dr. Elaine Chung at River Oaks Family Optometry can recommend the appropriate eye drops or treatment for your dry eye case to improve your eye comfort levels.

 Think You Have MGD?
 We Can Help